microsoft/api-guidelines/Guidelines.md

 ```

 ### 7.2 URL LENGTH
-The HTTP 1.1 protocol, defined in RFC 2616, in section [3.2.1][rfc-2616-3-2-1], defines no URL length limit.
+The HTTP 1.1 message format, defined in RFC 7230, in section [3.1.1][rfc-7230-3-1-1], defines no length limit on the Request Line, which includes the target URL.
 From the RFC:

-> The HTTP protocol does not place any a priori limit on the length of a URL.
-Servers MUST be able to handle the URL of any resource they serve, and SHOULD be able to handle URLs of unbounded length if they provide GET-based forms that could generate such URLs.
-A server SHOULD return 414 (Request-URL Too Long) status if a URL is longer than the server can handle.
+> HTTP does not place a predefined limit on the length of a
+   request-line. [...]
+A server that receives a request-target longer than any URI it wishes to parse MUST respond
+   with a 414 (URI Too Long) status code.

 Services that can generate URLs longer than 2,083 characters MUST make accommodations for Internet Explorer, as described in [http://blogs.msdn.com/b/ieinternals/archive/2014/08/13/url-length-limits-in-internet-explorer.aspx](http://blogs.msdn.com/b/ieinternals/archive/2014/08/13/url-length-limits-in-internet-explorer.aspx).